mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

    the `&signinCodes=true&forceExperimentGroup=treatment` query parameters.
 3. Enter a valid phone number for an iOS device, submit.
 4. Open the SMS link on an iOS device.
-5. Safari will open and a dialog will ask `Open this page in "App Store"?` Touch `Open`.
-6. The Apple app store will open to the Firefox page.
-Click `Open`.
-7. Firefox will open to the Firefox for iOS firstrun page.
+5. Firefox will open to the Firefox for iOS firstrun page.
 Complete the firstrun flow.
-8. Firefox Accounts should open, email address from step 1 should be filled in.
+6. Firefox Accounts should open, email address from step 1 should be filled in.
-9. Sign in with the password from step 1.
+7. Sign in with the password from step 1.

 ##### Reference Images